 Done properly, a PRP offers one of the best, safest, and most affordable wealth-preservation tools for Californians.
 It can make sense for anyone investing seriously in real estate, businesses, or other private equity–and can be a crucial piece of reliable personal finance management.

 PRPs can also be an important part of a complete asset protection strategy to secure savings, property, and more.
-Along with this blog, you may want to watch our webinar on PRPs.
+Along with this blog, you may want to watch the webinar on PRPs found on this page.
 We also invite you to read our full article on asset protection.

 At the risk of oversimplification, using California Private Retirement Plan (PRP) asset protection, you carefully identify certain assets as “retirement assets,” after which you are allowed to build a sturdy legal wall around them, greatly improving protection from creditors and predators of many kinds.
 Indeed, the purpose of the law is to protect identified assets so they can be used in retirement.